‘Young And The Restless’ Spoilers: Hilary-Jordan-Lily Love Triangle Teased

 Love Triangle Already Heating Up

-Jordan and Hilary don’t seem like much more than a hook up, but that might change now that Hil is officially single say some The Young and The Restless spoilers.
-However, it’s also 100% obvious that Jordan has his eye on Lily whom he thinks is much more of a catch.
+Jordan and Hilary don’t seem like much more than a hookup, but that might change now that Hil is officially single, as suggested by some The Young and The Restless spoilers.
+However, it’s also 100 percent obvious that Jordan has his eye on Lily, who he thinks is much more of a catch.

 On Wednesday’s The Young and The Restless, Lily teased Jordan about Hilary and told him, “You deserve better.”
 Jordan gave Lily a long look and said, “Well in that case, better is already taken.”
 Lily asked, “Who might that be?”
 Jordan didn’t elaborate but gave Lily a longing and intense stare.